cherryisaac/Snake-Game/README.md

-My SnakeGamer - Freelance Java Project by Isaac Cherry
+My Snake-Game - Freelance Java Project by Isaac Cherry

 The goal of the user:
 - To collect as many apples as possible

-Latest Updates:
+Latest Update 1/29/23:
-1/9/23 - Added Main Menu with choices of Start Game, High Scores, Exit 1/29/23 - Added Options Menu with choices to change speed of snake and color (more options will be added soon!)
+- Added Options Menu with choices to change speed of snake and color (more options will be added soon!)

 Functionality:
 - The arrows control the snake